Euclidean formulation of discrete uniformization of the disk: Open problems

 The gradient flow idea does not work with this functional, which is clearly not convex.
 However, one could try other flows that do not arise as gradient flows.
 One particular choice is to take the following:

 This flow has the advantage of locally looking like a heat flow on the curvature at the interior vertices and the augmented vertex, so that it is infinitesimally trying to make both flat.
 However, it is unclear what this is doing to the boundary vertices.
-Preliminary study of this flow numerically is promising.
+Preliminary study of this flow numerically is promising, finding uniformizations relatively quickly.
+Figures \ref{mult}, \ref{pack 2}, and \ref{pack} show uniformizations computed using Mathematica's NDSolve with time up to 200 starting from the triangulation in Figure \ref{orig triang}.
+It is still an open problem whether the convergence is exponential as is the case of combinatorial Ricci flow.